 If you want to benefit from the two free practice tests, take one during the first stage and the second during the last stage of your preparation.
 This helps you understand the format of the exam and important concepts better.

 The first exam should be used to get your baseline score.
 You can analyse your score and find out the areas of weakness.
-Before your second GMAT practice test, solve sample questions to improve your performance.
+Before your second GMAT sample paper, solve sample questions to improve your performance.

 While the unofficial tests might not be the real thing, they help diagnose your problem areas.

 - Make it Official

 You won’t benefit from GMAT practice test papers unless you create the official ‘test center’ atmosphere.
 Find a place that has no distractions.
 Follow the real test timings.
 The official exam allows two 8-minute breaks, one after Integrated Reasoning and the other after Quantitative Sections.
 Get used to the on-screen calculator in the Integrated Reasoning Section.

 When you follow these rules, you’ll find that initially, your grades could fall.
 The reason is simple; it is stressful.
 So start your exam schedule, take the mock exams in real surroundings, and improve your grades.